Skip to content

 Relocating to Paraguay

-In the global ranking of InterNations, Paraguay is not listed in 2022.
+In the global ranking of InterNations, Paraguay was not listed in 2022.
 But the fact is that this South American country has become a trendy relocation destination, especially in times of pandemic.
 Among Germans, it was also the most popular South American emigration country in 2021, with almost 1300 emigrants.
 In addition to hardly any Corona measures, low real estate prices, and a great climate, the government offers fairly straightforward immigration.
 Did you know that 7% of the population in Paraguay has German roots?(5)

 Moving to Costa Rica